FAQs

 Are you all Scots?

-No, some of us are Scottish-born or can lay claim to Scottish ancestry.
-What draws us together is a love of Scottish Country Dancing.
+No!
+Some of us are Scottish-born or can lay claim to Scottish ancestry, but what draws us together is a love of Scottish Country Dancing.
 All are welcome.

-The shoes need to fit well, and feel snug, especially when new as the leather gives as you wear them, and if you have spare leather flapping at the end of your toes, it can trip you up and makes dancing more difficult!
-The soles are usually made of leather or suede.
+The most important thing is that the shoes fit well and feel snug, especially when new as the leather will stretch as you wear them – and if you have spare leather flapping at the end of your toes, it can trip you up and makes dancing more difficult!
+Soft-soled shoes usually have soles made of leather or suede.
 Some types of jazz shoes have rubber soles and are sometimes worn when dancing on grass, but these aren’t really suitable for dancing on wooden floors.

 There are a number of shops in Nottingham selling dancing shoes, but they are also available on the internet at very reasonable prices.